lotabout/nikola-bnw/README.md

 2. And you have to install external tool [less](http://lesscss.org/) by yourself. (`npm install -g less`)

+Also note that the theme use `flexbox` CSS attribute, so make sure to use modern browser if it is not working well.

 # Tweak
 ## Footer
 The footer can include several icons(email, github, twitter, rss) according to